Nagomez97/ML-NIDS/documentation/deployment.md

 docker-compose up
 ```

 This will launch both containers.
-The API will be listening at _http://localhost:8080_ and the dashboard will be at _http://localhost:8000_.
+The API will be listening at _https://localhost:8080_ and the dashboard will be at _https://localhost:8000_.
 Database will be attached to the port 3306.

+**REMEMBER THE HTTPS!
+REDIRECTION IS STILL NOT SUPORTED!!**

 As there are two different containers running two different APIs (NIDS and Frontend), the web GUI will perform CORS requests between them.
 Firefox has a little bug which makes impossible to perform CORS request from Vision when trying to access the server from a host other than *localhost*.
 It is **highly recommended** to use **Google Chrome** when connecting to Vision.